cesar-rocha/cesar-rocha.github.io/_pages/socialmedium.md

 standing before it.
 This means that  the blackboard sessions are relatively short.

 We live in weird times.
 An increasing number of academics confuse posting and browsing on social media with work.
 I believe scientists do not need Twitter, Facebook, Instagram or TikTok.
 Certainly not for work.
 (Let institutions take care of outreach.)
-More than ever, we need social interactions, at seminars, at coffee time,  and at the board.
+More than ever, we need synchronous, preferrably in person, truthful social interactions, at seminars, at coffee time,  and at the board.
 In  those interactions, learning happens.
 And there lie the seeds of new discoveries.

 Below are a few snapshots of my favorite social media.